-After you have picked the boundaries, you can comment out the interactive commands picklayer and uncomment the load command.
-This will re-load your picked boundaries next time you run the script.
+After you have picked the boundaries, you can set variable pick\layer = false, and the picked boundaries will be re-loaded next time you run the script.

 3. [20%] For one midpoint near the middle of the line, generate reflection sections (by using reflection\CMP()) with different velocities.
 Try several values of velocity to see how they affect the shapes of reflections.